samuelpswang/advent-of-code-2023/README.md

 ### Intro

 This repository is my solution in `c++20` to the 2023 Advent of Code event.
-The solutions to the parts listed below in the task list section was completed in `Python 3.11.6` either because it was too cumbersome to debug in C++ or because I was not proficient enough in algorithms to implement them.
+The solutions to the parts listed below in the task list section was completed in `Python3.11` either because it was too cumbersome to debug in C++ or because I was not proficient enough in algorithms to implement them.
 I will be looking to update and implement the solutions in C++ over the coming weeks.

 ### Task List